Lake- and Surface-Based Detectors for Forward Neutrino Physics: Physics Opportunities

 \section{Physics Opportunities}

 The large datasets collected by SINE and UNDINE provide fertile ground to study various physics scenarios.
-We focus here on three first studies: neutrino DIS cross sections, charm-hadron production in $pp$ collisions, and strangeness enhancement in $pp$ collisions.
-Beyond these three scenarios, our detectors will also be able to perform searches for long-lived particles complementary to FASER and the proposed FPF experiments~\cite{Anchordoqui:2021ghd}.
-Further, the SINE detector is uniquely suited to perform a search for rare neutrino-nucleus interactions leading to di-muons in the final state.
-These can arise from the production of charm hadrons~\cite{Cruz-Martinez:2023sdv} or particles beyond the Standard Model, such as heavy neutral leptons (HNLs)~\cite{Chang:1975rh}.
-Di-muons from charm hadron production are specifically interesting in their ability to constrain the strange parton distribution function (PDF)~\cite{Cruz-Martinez:2023sdv}.
-As introduced in Ref.~\cite{tevpa,fpc}, HNLs can be singled out through time-based cuts since they arrive later than neutrino-induced single muons or through spatial cuts that select HNL-produced di-muons.
-Since estimating the sensitivity to HNLs requires modeling the di-muon background and beam time distribution, we leave this for a future letter.
+We focus here on four first studies: neutrino DIS cross sections, charm-hadron production in $pp$ collisions, strangeness enhancement in $pp$ collisions, and sensitivity to heavy neutral leptons.
+Future work will assess the sensitivity to other long-lived particles targeted by FASER and the proposed FPF experiments~\cite{Anchordoqui:2021ghd}, as well as rare neutrino-nucleus interactions leading to di-muons in SINE.
+These can arise from the production of charm hadrons in neutrino DIS, allowing for a unique measurement of the strange parton distribution function (PDF)~\cite{Cruz-Martinez:2023sdv}.